copsTvFan/cops-episode-guide/guide.md

 **Liar Liar Special Edition**

 - (Cincinnati, OH -- 2:41 AM Traffic Stop) Officer Donny Meece of the Police Department, attempts to pull over a vehicle he observed leaving an area known for drug activity.
 When the driver stops, the passenger jumps out of the vehicle and a foot pursuit ensues.
 The brief chase ends when the officer uses a tazer to restrain the suspect.
 During a routine investigation, Officer Meece retrieves a loaded handgun the suspect discarded during the pursuit.
 The suspect will face several weapons charges.
 The driver took off in the vehicle during the foot pursuit.
 He evaded arrest.
-- Brevard County FL -- Deputy Jason West of the Sheriff's Office pulls over a vehicle occupied by a female driver and male passenger for playing loud music.
+- Brevard County, FL -- Deputy Jason West of the Sheriff's Office pulls over a vehicle occupied by a female driver and male passenger for playing loud music.
 During questioning the woman tells the officer that she never been arrested.
 Her clean record is quickly tarnished after the officer finds a large amount of pot in addition to prescription pills in the vehicle during a routine search.
 She's arrested and charged with felony possession of cannabis.
 - Palm Springs, CA -- Officer Anthony Pilutik of the Police Department responds to a disturbance call in an active area of the city.
 The officer arrives at the scene, as a male individual is being questioned and searched by a fellow officer.
 Suspicious of his behavior, the officers decide to give the man a routine field sobriety test.
 When he fails the test, the officers search his bag and discover a large amount of methamphetamine and drug paraphernalia.
 The man is arrested for being under the influence of a controlled substance and will face undisclosed drug charges.

 ## CP-1917